edyazbec/Arduino-LED-rubik-s-cube/README.md

 # Arduino-LED-rubik-s-cube

 This is repository for my LED rubicks cube porject.
-3d modles and addional files can be found here: https://www.prusaprinters.org/prints/39223-led-rubiks-cube/files
+3d models and addional files can be found here: https://www.prusaprinters.org/prints/39223-led-rubiks-cube/files

 **Materials**
  - Neopixels